ResearchCodeReviewCommunity/dev-review/README.md

 ```

 ## Development
-To preview changes locally, you can build and serve the website locally.
+To preview changes, you can build and serve the website locally.

 ```
 sphinx-build -nW --keep-going -b html doc/ doc/_build/html